DUI FAQs (Part 2)

 No - Alabama law does not recognize the plea of nolo contendre and no Alabama court is authorized to accept such plea.
 A defendant in a criminal case can only plead “guilty” or “not guilty” to that offense.
 Further, there is a specific section in the Alabama traffic code that states if an Alabama licensed driver entered a plea of “nolo contendre” in an out-of-state court that accepts such plea, the Alabama authorities will treat the “nolo contendre” plea as a finding of guilt and impose appropriate license sanction.

-No - there is no authority under the Code of Alabama for the Department of Public Safety to issue a temporary or hardship driver license to a DUI offender (to include ALS suspension), and no court has any authority to give such a permit.
-The only sort of restricted license available under current law is the “interlock required” license issued after the convicted motorist serves the mandatory suspension or revocation period and installs an operable ignition interlock device on the vehicle, or in the alternative, after the DUI offender enters into an approved Pre-Trial Diversion program and the court issues a mandatory interlock installation order as part of the program.
+No - there is no authority under the Code of Alabama for ALEA to issue a temporary or hardship driver license to a DUI offender (to include ALS suspension), and no court has any authority to give such a permit.
+The only sort of restricted license available under current law is the "interlock required" license issued after the court orders the offender to install an operable ignition interlock device on the vehicle, or in the alternative, after the DUI offender enters into an approved Pre-Trial Diversion program and the court issues a mandatory interlock installation order as part of the program.

 48 states and the District of Columbia participate in the Driver’s License Compact Act, meaning that an Alabama DUI conviction will be reported to your home state which will generally take action to suspend your driver license based on the conviction entered by an Alabama court.
 Consequently, even if you hold an out of state driver license, it’s imperative that you contact an experienced DUI attorney to represent you in this very important matter.